NeoGeographyToolkit/StereoPipeline/docs/examples/sfm_iss.rst

 This example will show how to use the tools shipped with ASP to create a 360-degree textured mesh of the `Japanese Experiment Module
 <https://en.wikipedia.org/wiki/Kib%C5%8D_(ISS_module)>`_ (JEM, also
 known as Kibo), on the International Space Station.
+See :numref:`rig_examples` for more examples.

-These tools were created as part of the `ISAAC
+These tools were
+created as part of the `ISAAC
 <https://www.nasa.gov/directorates/spacetech/game_changing_development/projects/ISAAC>`_
 project.